-However, it is not as efficient as this jug type of juicer which is slightly more annoying to wash but really does get every last drop out of the lemon.
+This jug type of juicer is much more efficient but is slightly more annoying to wash and a little more arm exercise involved!
+It really does get every last drop out of the lemon.

 I have both of these and use them for different purposes.
 The yellow one is for when I need a quick squeeze for adding to hummus, say, or adding to soup.
 The other jug one is for when I need a larger amount of lemon juice and I don’t want any waste.